-Figure 11.
+Figure 14.
 Regent Precinct aerial

-The Market Precinct sits between High Street and Preston Station.
-The Market Precinct excludes the Preston Market but is informed by the vision for transformational change on the site.
+The Market Interface Precinct sits between High Street and Preston Station.
+The Market Interface Precinct excludes the Preston Market but is informed by the vision for transformational change on the site.
 The precinct boundary includes sites that surround Preston Market including those that interface Preston Oval and those that interface Murray Road.
 The sites within the precinct are medium to large scale with mostly commercial buildings but also some residential apartments.
 There are no heritage buildings in the precinct.

 The market is connected to High Street in the east through informal walkways through buildings.
 To the south of the market is the Preston Oval which is a well-used, large recreational space.
 The buildings that interface the oval are a mixture of office and residential buildings (see Image 12).
 The sites on Murray Road sit between a busy road in the south and houses to the north (see Image 10).
-A few of these sites have been redeveloped, but there are several large sites that are likely to have significant development pressure.